VijaySue/YuanShenPop/README.md

-# YuanShen
+# YuanShen PoP
-A PoP game in QT.
+A PoP game in QT 5.15.2.